justinwhite/notify/README.md

 # notify
-Notify me when a process completes
+Start a process and notify via email when it completes

 ## Install
 ```